leson/guides/k8s/k3s.md

 # Q/A

+1. `sudo k3s agent --server https://myserver:6443 --token ${NODE_TOKEN}` failed

-1. Adding debug handlers to kubelet server.
+Adding debug handlers to kubelet server.
    F0919 20:17:58.385604   18269 server.go:166] listen tcp 0.0.0.0:10250: bind: address already in use

    > kubelet default port was 10250 already in use, so we need kill the process firstly